Rushall railway station

-Rushall railway station is a commuter railway station on the Mernda line, which is part of the Melbourne railway network.
+Rushall station is a railway station operated by Metro Trains Melbourne on the Mernda line, which is part of the Melbourne rail network.
 It serves the north-eastern suburb of Fitzroy North, in Melbourne, Victoria, Australia.
 It opened on 1 January 1927.

 History

 Named after a nearby street, itself possibly named after a housing development in 1869, Rushall was also a station on the former Inner Circle line, which operated between Clifton Hill and Royal Park until July 1948.

 Rushall is located next to Merri Creek, and is connected to Westgarth by a narrow, 80-metre-long footbridge for pedestrians and cyclists, crossing the Merri Creek as part of the Merri Creek Trail.

 Incidents

 On 6 February 2016, whilst operating a Flinders Street service, and negotiating the tightest curve on the metropolitan railway system, a trailer carriage of an X'Trapolis train derailed 100m north of the station, resulting in one injury.
 The line reopened the next day.

 On 10 February 2016, another derailment occurred near Rushall, involving track maintenance machines, resulting in buses replacing trains between Clifton Hill and Bell for much of 11 February.
 The line partially reopened for evening peak later that day.